chengcli/cup/cups/cup-3.rst

 ``RadiationBand`` object.
-The ``RadiationBand`` object stores the optical properties in public member arrays, such as ``btau``, ``bssa``, ``bpmom``, ``bflxup``, ``bflxdn``, and ``btoa`` because they are the primary outputs of the radiative transfer calculation used by other modules such as IO and dynamics.
+The ``RadiationBand`` object stores the optical properties in public member arrays, such as ``btau``, ``bssa``, ``bpmom``, ``bflxup``, ``bflxdn``, and ``btoa`` because they are the primary outputs of the radiative transfer calculation used by other modules such as I/O and dynamics.
 This is not particularly a safe practice, but it is convenient.